mikeasilva/mlp/README.rst

 Medical Language Processing
 ========================

-The MLP project sets out to aid computers to understand medical laguage.
+The MLP project sets out to aid computers to understand medical language.

 ---------------